jails-org/Jails/README.md

 <br />
 <br />

 > Jails is a javascript micro-library for building simple and large scale applications without a huge stack dependencies.

-> It follows the old-school phylosophy regarding separation of concerns, non-obstructive, reactive and predictable.
+It follows the old-school phylosophy regarding separation of concerns, non-obstructive, and reactive.

 <br />